Internal Pink Wobbly Bits

 For those of you who are hanging out for us to abandon this silly children’s science fiction programme so that we can discuss the Bond films, can I whet your appetite with an incredible trip through the Bond oeuvre by a brilliant film critic?
 Here’s BlogalongaBond by The Incredible Suit.
 Read it all.

 It wouldn’t be an episode of Flight Through Entirety without numerous references to The Avengers.
 Fans should check out The Avengers TV website.
 The episode The Living Dead is available online, probably illegally, here.
+(Sadly but predictably, this video is no longer available.)

 In The Great Dictator (1940), Charlie Chaplin plays the hero, a character only known as A Jewish Barber, as well as the villain, a weird over-the-top version of Adolf Hitler called Adenoid Hynkel.
 I’ve never seen it, but it sounds incredible.